bgord/knowledge/README.md

 - systemd enable vs start
 - nodemailer your email to kindle did not include any attachments
 - Preact with esbuild
+- Open a file or url in a default application

 ### [typescript](typescript.md)
 - Standard JavaScript imports